Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 **negative:** badhandv4 easynegative verybadimagenegative_v1.3

-*Result* (Control Weight 0.6)
+*Result (Control Weight 0.6)*

 [[/images/ip-adapter05.png]]

-As you may see, generated images have almost same style and details.
+As you see, generated images have almost same style and details.
 Even without prompts.
 This is very useful for generating concepts from inspiration references and achieve **random** (without prompts and small control weight) or  **restricted** (with prompts and medium-high control weight) results.

 # Upscaling with Hires.
 Fix
 As you may see results in **Option 1**  and **Option 2** methods, both of them lacks of quality and looks very blurry.
 To fix that, you will need to use **Hires.
 Fix** option.